BlackRock adds diversity target for U.S. boardrooms

 Boards have been bolstering their diversity by adding new members in recent years, in line with growing attention to the subject from investors, employees and customers.

-Women now make up 30% of all S&P 500 directors.
-Among mid-cap companies, the figure is 28%, according to Spencer Stuart.

-Last year BlackRock cited the limited amount of data as a reason for not setting a racial or ethnic diversity target in boardrooms, and had asked companies to disclose more details.

-According to language sent by a BlackRock representative, directors from under-represented groups can include racial or ethnic minorities, people who identify as LGBTQ+, people with disabilities and veterans.
+The number of U.S. companies disclosing the data likely will keep growing, a BlackRock spokesperson said.
+According to language sent by the spokesperson, directors from under-represented groups can include racial or ethnic minorities, people who identify as LGBTQ+, people with disabilities and veterans.

-BlackRock's guidelines did not specify exactly when it would vote against directors that did not meet its new standards, but a lack of diversity was a major reason the firm voted against more directors in 2021 than in prior years.
+BlackRock's guidelines did not specify when it would vote against directors at companies that did not meet its new standards, but they indicated the focus would be on large companies first.
+A lack of diversity was a major reason the firm voted against more directors in 2021 than in prior years.

 MORE REPORTING ACCEPTED

 On climate matters, BlackRock previously had pressed companies to report their emissions and other factors under the SASB standards of the Value Reporting Foundation.
-In its new guidelines, BlackRock said companies may use other standards, noting the work of a new international board announced at the United Nations climate summit in Scotland last month.
+BlackRock said on Tuesday that companies may use other standards, noting the work of a new international board announced at the United Nations climate summit in Scotland last month.

+BlackRock also said it would encourage companies to show how their business plans would be resilient amid efforts to limit global warming, and noted the opportunities offered by new energy sources.

+But it added: "We also recognize that some continued investment is required to maintain a reliable, affordable supply of fossil fuels during the transition."
+Companies should disclose how their capital allocation matches emissions reduction targets, BlackRock said.

 On corporate structures, BlackRock said companies looking to convert to new forms should put the issue to a shareholder vote.
 Some companies are shifting to structures like "public benefit corporations" to take account of the interests of employees and other stakeholders, a move backed by a growing number of advocates.